robotology/icub-gazebo-grasping-sandbox/README.md

     [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/robotology/icub-gazebo-grasping-sandbox)

-1. Once the sandbox workspace is ready, build and install the project:
+1. Once the sandbox workspace is ready, do the following:
+    1. Click on the **PORTS** tab.
+    2. Click on the browser icon 🌐 next to the nvc port `6080` to open the desktop view.
+1. Within the terminal, build and install the project:
     ```console
     cmake -S . -B build
     cmake --build build/ --target install